BrianNguyen0305/Yelp_Data_Project/README.md

 This was part of the Kaggle challenge by Yelp - https://www.kaggle.com/yelp-dataset/yelp-dataset

 ## Objectives:
-The project completes EDA, visualization, ML model, NLP analyis, and a simple recommendation bot based on the dataset provided by Yelp.
+The project completes EDA, visualization, ML model, NLP analysis, and a simple recommendation bot based on the dataset provided by Yelp.

 ## Computation env:
-Due to limited computational power and the desire to share our work, we have performed all analysis on a Google Colab machine.
+Due to limited computational power and the desire to share our work, we have performed all analyses on a Google Colab machine.

 ## Code and Data
 You can run our code on Collab here: https://colab.research.google.com/drive/1HLxhqF24weq6gi6cPuggNQeGG4RydfZD?usp=sharing \